mohammadmozafari/operating-systems/readme.md

 - A new lock called **ticket lock** is added.
 - The famous **readers/writers** problem is implemented using this ticket lock.

+## **exploring-linux**

+In this folder there are some exercises in linux using python and c programming language to better understand this operating system.